 When buildings that are part of your business facility or your residence undergo roof damage, the financial cost of repairing the damage or replacing the roof can be substantial.
 The cost of restoring the property to its pre-loss condition will depend on the nature and extent of the damage as well as the elements that caused the damage.
 Factors like trees that blow over, severe wind, hail and rain storms can cause thousands of even tens of thousands of dollars in damage to your home or business.
 The value of the loss may be compounded by supplemental damage to personal property inside the home or damage to equipment, inventory and structures of a business.
 Damage to the roof of a structure can be as devastating as damage to the foundation of a building.

 Although the repair or replacement of your roof generally is not a complicated process, the cost of such repairs can be significant.
-Generally, roof damage under a homeowners policy will provide coverage for unpreventable reasons like fire, vandalism and hurricanes.
-While hail and wind damage to roofs usually are covered to some extent and under certain circumstances, there are a range of factors that will determine if a particular claim is covered and the extent of such coverage.
+Generally, roof damage under a homeowner's policy will provide coverage for unpreventable reasons like fire, vandalism, and hurricanes.
+While hail and wind damage to roofs usually are covered under certain circumstances, there are a range of factors that will determine if a particular claim is covered and the extent of such coverage.

 The age of your roof could impact the degree to which your roof damage claim is covered depending on the terms, conditions, exclusions and limitations of your policy.
 Your policy will typically provide the full value for repair (or replacement) of the damaged area of the roof, but the insurance company might contend that the value of the claim must be adjusted to compensate for depreciation if the roof is old or older.
 In some cases, insurance companies will even attempt to deny the claim based on the contention that the damage is the product of poor roof maintenance rather than wind or a hail storm.
 There also are policies that will cover the full value of a roof without consideration of depreciation.